Aspirational brand: Target audience

 A defining feature of an aspirational product is that its target customer base cannot easily afford to purchase it, but may be able to purchase it with sacrifice or at some point in the future.

 This part of the exposure audience is referred to as the aspirational audience, whereas the part of the exposure audience that already can afford the product is called the consumption audience.
-Consumption audience and aspirational audience together form the aspirational product's target audience, which typically represents 30%-60% of the exposure audience - see Audience measurement.
+Consumption audience and aspirational audience together form the aspirational product's target audience, which typically represents 30%-60% of the exposure audience.

-Weak aspirational brands have target audiences that are almost as large as their exposure audiences (e.g. MP3 player brands), and are thus slowly becoming commodity brands (whose consumption audiences coincide with their exposure audiences, thereby lacking an aspiring audience).
+Weak aspirational brands have target audiences that are almost as large as their exposure audiences (e.g., many consumer electronics brands), and are thus slowly becoming commodity brands (whose consumption audiences coincide with their exposure audiences, thereby lacking an aspiring audience).

 Pricing

 As a general rule, an aspirational brand and its products can command premium pricing in the marketplace over a commodity brand.
-This ability can to a large extent be explained by the consumer's need for conspicuous consumption for which he is willing to pay a Price premium.
+This ability can to a large extent be explained by the consumer's need for conspicuous consumption for which he is willing to pay a price premium.
 The smaller the size of the product's target audience compared to the exposure audience, the more the product satisfies this need, and the higher the premium that such a consumer is prepared to pay.

 To keep the premium level of a brand high, the consumption portion of the audience should not exceed 30% of the aspirational audience.